PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 ```

 #### Parameters
-* **keys:** A document that conains the field and value pairs where the field is the index key and the value describes the type of index for that field.
-For an ascending index on a field, specify a value of 1; for descending index, specify a value of -1.
+* **keys:** A document that contains the field and value pairs where the field is the index key and the value describes the type of index for that field.
+For an ascending index on a field, specify a value of 1; for descending index, specify a value of -1
 * **options:** *Optional*.
-A document that contains a set of options that controls the creation of the index. see MongoIndexOptions for details.
+A document that contains a set of options that controls the creation of the index. see MongoIndexOptions for details

 ### Dropping an Index
 Drops or removes the specified index from a collection.